SiriSirishaManchala/Fundamental_logics/README.md

 # Fundamental_logics
-Listing all the fundamental logical codes of the programming.
+Listed all the fundamental logical codes of JavaScript programming.